Employers should be alert to changes to worker entitlements effective 1 July 2017:

 - The agreed monetary value of non-monetary benefits (e.g. company car or mobile phone).

-The High Income Threshold calculation does not consider:
+The High Income Threshold calculation does not include:

 - Payments which cannot be determined in advance (e.g. commissions, incentive-based payments and bonuses);